Learn how to make the best Banana Pudding recipe! This is my FAVORITE recipe of all time.

 After my first bite of Magnolia Banana Pudding I knew I was going to make a copycat so I went on the hunt to see if the recipe was online.
 I found something even better: there is a Magnolia Bakery cookbook!
 It has all their favorite recipes in it and I plan to work my way through every single one.

 This recipe is 99% close to the one they serve at the bakery.
 It’s a bit different due to serving size and I’m pretty sure they don’t give away all the little secrets (but I will).
 However, the taste is spot on: this is the famous banana pudding I couldn’t wait to try in NYC.
 And you don’t even have to travel there to get it!

 I used sweetened condensed milk and while my other recipe uses Chessman Cookies, this is a Nilla Wafer banana pudding recipe.
-I’m not a huge fan of vanilla wafers but in puddings and no bake desserts they’re fantastic because they soften and then taste like little bites of cake in the pudding.
+The cookies soften and taste like little bites of cake in the pudding.

 These no bake desserts are great with Cool Whip but this one uses homemade whipped cream.
 There’s nothing that compares to fresh whipped cream in banana pudding!

 There is a lot of chill time happening for this dessert but you can’t skip it.
 It’s important for the flavors to be able to settle and meld and for the cookies to soften properly.

 - First, you mix the pudding with cold water and the sweetened condensed milk and let it sit overnight (or for about 3-4 hours).
 The result is a thickened pudding that is easily folded into the fresh whipped cream.

 - There is a lot of fresh whipped cream in this pudding so it makes a large amount.
 The cream makes it light and fluffy!

 - Once you make the pudding you need to let it sit at least 4 hours so the cookies soften properly.